This is a true story of angels appeared in Convent-Marian Shrine of Our Lady of Akita in Japan.

 In this way, it was an amazing coincidence beyond human’s reachable knowledge.

-Perhaps, Sister Sasagawa met with the angel that had appeared in Fatima.
+Perhaps, Sr. Sasagawa met with the angel that had appeared in Fatima.

 According to Sasagawa, the same precious person appeared before the Blessed Sacrament.